ujjavaldesai07/spring-boot-react-ecommerce-app/README.md

 **Steps for executing the application using docker-compose:**
 1. Clone/Download the repository.

 2. Set the environmental variables which will be impacted on docker-compose.yml.

-    1. You can check the .env-sample file.
-Most of the variables are already set.
-       You need to rename the file ".env-sample" to ".env".
+    1. Rename the file ".env-sample" to ".env".
-       <br/><br/>
-    2. In addition, You need to create a Stripe account and Google OAuth credentials.
+    2. (Optional Step) You need to create a Stripe account and Google OAuth credentials.
        The application works even if you don't create this account, only the payment and OAuth functionality will not work.
        These accounts doesn't charge you anything and are absolutely free.<br/><br/>